csvitor-dev/GoDataStructure/collections/TUTORIAL.md

 <img width="265" src="../assets/SLL_struct.png" alt="Definition of singly linked list"/>
 </p>

-> In the modeling of this concept, I considered that the list allows for two pointers (one for each end),
+> In the modeling of this concept, I considered that the list allows only one pointers (just for the beginning),
-> the _head_ and _tail_ of the list.
-But it is completely feasible to implement it with a single node, the _head_.
+> the _head_ of the list.
+But it is completely feasible to implement it with two nodes, the _head_ and the _tail_.

 ### Construction